Hide

 • Holy Trinity Catholic School was on Parliament Street.

-The Newark Great War Bulletin for November 1st, 1915 advises parents and students that the Newark Education Committee had put the Barnby Road School on a half-time schedule as well as the Lovers' Lane School due to the Royal Engineers taking over the two schools for their military use.
+The Newark Great War Bulletin ('Our Nottinghamshire' site) for November 1st, 1915 advises parents and students that the Newark Education Committee had put the Barnby Road School on a half-time schedule as well as the Lovers' Lane School due to the Royal Engineers taking over the two schools for their military use.